Should You Put Affiliate Links in Your YouTube Videos?

 What if you’re not willing to maintain the links?

-This is a real consideration, not a throwaway point.
+Without a tool like that, you’ll need to check your links periodically or you’ll end up with dead links that hurt your credibility more than they help your income.
 A description full of broken links looks unprofessional and tells viewers you don’t maintain your content.
-If you’re going to use affiliate links, commit to keeping them alive.
+If you’re going to use affiliate links, commit to keeping them alive — either manually or with smart links that do the work for you.

 What Are the Downsides of Affiliate Marketing on YouTube?